dspedroborges/store-api/README.md

 ## Project Description

-**Store API** is a backend service built with **Express.js** and **TypeScript** to manage an online store.
-It provides endpoints for users, products, transactions, reviews, discounts, and product images.
-The API uses **Prisma ORM** to interact with a **PostgreSQL** database, supporting features like authentication, authorization, and file uploads.
+**Store API** is a backend service built with Express.js and TypeScript to manage an online store.
+It provides endpoints for users, products, transactions, reviews, discounts, and product images, as well as for processing payments through **Mercado Pago** (only Pix for now).
+The API uses Prisma ORM to interact with a PostgreSQL database, supporting features like authentication, authorization, and file uploads.

 The database schema includes the following models:
 - **Users** – manages users and admin privileges.